EU blames Putin for rising tension on Belarus and Ukraine

 And for his part, Poland's Rau felt "very satisfied" with the level of solidarity on the border crisis.

-"I'm satisfied we achieved complete unity on the [Belarus] sanctions," he told media, while remarking on "the scale of natural support" among his fellow EU ministers for Poland at Monday's talks.
+"I'm satisfied we achieved complete unity on the [Belarus] sanctions," he told Brussels media, while remarking on "the scale of natural support" among his fellow EU ministers for Poland at Monday's talks.